 You think that the days of Scott and Amundsen are a long time ago?
 So what do you say when the man who led the third team to travel overland to the South Pole offers you a scone?

 That’s right, in the 1950s our very own Sir Ed Hillary was using tractors to lay out supply lines for Vivian Fuchs’ Commonwealth Trans-Antarctic expedition.
-Finding himself just a few miles short of the pole Sir Ed made a cheeky dash the last few miles on his Massey Fergusons.
+Finding himself just a few miles short of the pole, Sir Ed made a cheeky dash in the last few miles on his Massey Fergusons.

 When I had been sitting on Mum’s couch wondering what to do with my life (see the trans-Atlantic rowing story) I even briefly considered mounting a trek to the South Pole.
 But that was as far as it went.
 Too hard, too long, too cold, too painful.
 Antarctica is the kind of place that makes snow statues out of suburban slobs.

 By ‘we’, I meant Jamie, my old rowing buddy.
-It hand’t been hard to put the gang back together.
-I just had to search the length and breadth of the living room.
+It hadn’t been hard to put the gang back together, I just had to search the length and breadth of the living room.
 After the euphoria of the rowing race had died down Jamie and I had washed up in Auckland and were flatting together.

 We did some research.
 There have been a lot of amazing treks done in Antarctica (although far fewer then you might think) but no one has ever done a really simple (conceptually) one.
 An unsupported, unresupplied trek from the coast to the Pole and back again.
 All it takes is pulling 160 kgs, 2400kms across the coldest, windiest, highest, driest, most ‘est’ place on Earth.
 We decided to trek to the pole, but use snow kites (very similar to kite-surfing kites) to make our way back.